twitter-archive/libkestrel/README.md

 in-memory queue.
 If there are multiple readers, they behave as multiple independent queues, each receiving a copy of each item added to the `JournaledQueue`, but sharing a single journal.
-They may have different policies on memory use and expiration.
+They may have different policies on memory use, queue size limits, and item expiration.

 ### Gets